 Investment Adviser and Fee.
-PREDEX Capital Management, LLC, the investment adviser to the Fund, is registered with the SEC as an investment adviser under the Investment Advisers Act of 1940, as amended.
-The Adviser was formed in 2013 for the purpose of advising the Fund and has no other clients.
+Union Square Capital Partners, LLC ("USCP"), located at 235 Whitehorse Lane, Suite 200, Kennett Square, PA 19348, is registered with the SEC as an investment adviser under the Investment Advisers Act of 1940, as amended.
+USCP was formed as a Delaware limited liability company in October 2016 for the purpose of advising funds and has over \$380 million in assets under management.
 The Adviser is entitled to receive a monthly fee at the annual rate of 0.55% of the Fund's daily average net assets.
-The Adviser and the Fund have entered into a contractual expense limitation and reimbursement agreement (the "Expense Limitation Agreement") under which the Adviser has agreed contractually to waive its fees and to pay or absorb the ordinary operating expenses of the Fund (including organizational and offering expenses, but excluding interest (if any), acquired fund fees and expenses and extraordinary expenses), to the extent that they exceed 1.10% per annum of the Fund's average Class I shares daily net assets (the "Expense Limitation") through August 31, 2022.
+The Adviser and the Fund have entered into a contractual expense limitation and reimbursement agreement (the "Expense Limitation Agreement") under which the Adviser has agreed contractually to waive its fees and to pay or absorb the ordinary operating expenses of the Fund (including offering expenses, but excluding interest (if any), acquired fund fees and expenses and extraordinary expenses), to the extent that they exceed 1.10% per annum of the Fund's average Class I shares daily net assets (the "Expense Limitation") through August 31, 2024.
 Expenses may exceed 1.10% if the Fund incurs expenses not subject to the Expense Limitation.
-In consideration of the Adviser's agreement to limit the Fund's expenses, the Fund has agreed to repay the Adviser in the amount of any fees waived and Fund expenses paid or absorbed, subject to the limitations that: (1) the reimbursement for fees and expenses will be made only if payable not more than three years from the end of the fiscal year in which they were incurred; and (2) the reimbursement may not be made if it would cause the Expense Limitation to be exceeded or any then-current expense limitation to be exceeded.
-The Expense Limitation Agreement will remain in effect through August 31, 2022, unless and until the Board of Trustees (the "Board") approves its modification or termination.
+In consideration of the Adviser's agreement to limit the Fund's expenses, the Fund has agreed to repay the Adviser in the amount of any fees waived and Fund expenses paid or absorbed, subject to the limitations that: (1) the reimbursement for fees and expenses will be made only if payable not more than three years from the time they were incurred; and (2) the reimbursement may not be made if it would cause the Expense Limitation to be exceeded or any then-current expense limitation to be exceeded.
+The Expense Limitation Agreement will remain in effect through August 31, 2024, unless and until the Board of Trustees (the "Board") approves its modification or termination.
 This agreement may be terminated only by the Fund's Board.
 After its term, the Expense Limitation Agreement may be renewed at the Adviser's and Board's discretion.
 See "Management of PREDEX."